OpenHack/openhack.github.com/pittsburgh/index.markdown

 ![January 2013 OpenHackPGH](/pittsburgh/images/2013-01/general-talking.jpg)

-OpenHack Pittsburgh is held on the third Monday of every month, from 7-9pm.
+OpenHack Pittsburgh is held on the third Monday of every month, from 6:00-9pm.

 Follow us on Twitter for timely updates: [@OpenHackPGH](http://twitter.com/OpenHackPGH)

 ### Meetings

-- February 25, 2013 - *RSVP COMING SOON*
+*February 25, 2013*

-Please RSVP so we know how much food to provide!
+6:00pm at The Beauty Shoppe's new event space 6016 Penn ave, PGH PA 15206 _RSVP COMING SOON_

 ### Previous Meetings